 City Light Gas and Water (CLGW), your city-owned utility company since 1941, provides the City of Kennett with electric, gas, water, sewer, and internet services.
 CLGW facilities and service systems include a 40 megawatt power plant, four electric substations, gas pipe lines, a water production and waste water treatment plant, and an expanding fiber optic communication system.
 CLGW provides services to approximately 6,000 residential and business customers and prides itself in having some of the lowest utility rates in the area.

 CLGW is governed by a four member board whom are appointed by the mayor of Kennett and approved by the city council.
-The Kennett Board of Public Works is responsible for establishing CLGW’s policies and rules and regulations that govern the day-to-day operations of the utility system.
-Currently, the board consists of Charles B. Brown, Bob Green, and Towny Sparks.
-The board normally meets on the first and third Tuesday of the month at the CLGW office located at 303 South Anthony Street.
+The Kennett Board of Public Works is responsible for establishing CLGW’s policies and rules & regulations that govern the day-to-day operations of the utility system.
+Currently, the board consists of Bob Green, John Robertson, Randy Baker, and Towny Sparks.
+The board meets two times each month at the CLGW office located at 303 South Anthony Street.

 To provide the best possible service at the lowest possible price.